stephenmcd/mezzanine/docs/user-accounts.rst

 Public User Accounts
 ====================

 Mezzanine provides the ability for public users to create their own accounts for logging into your Mezzanine powered site.
 Features that can be restricted to logged-in users include the ability to post comments, make purchases (using `Cartridge <http://cartridge.jupo.org>`_), view restricted pages, and anything else you'd like to implement.
 You can also define what a user's profile consists of, allowing users to create their own profile page for their account.

 The accounts functionality is provided by the app :mod:`mezzanine.accounts`.
-Adding it to your ``INSTALLED_APPS`` setting will enable signup, login, account updating, and password retrieval features for the public site.
+Adding it to your :django:setting:`INSTALLED_APPS` setting will enable signup, login, account updating, and password retrieval features for the public site.

 Profiles
 ========